lhmet-forks/r-eda-gapminder/_episodes/01-objects_functions_vectors.md

   - "What are the basic data structures and data types in R?"
   - "How can values be assigned to objects?"
   - "How can subsets be extracted from vectors?"
-  - "What are the basic quality control checks that should be done when importing data?"
-  - "How can we deal with missing values in R?"
+  - "How are missing values represented in R?"
 objectives:
   - "Assign values to objects in R."
   - "Use functions and access their documentation."